TheKrafter/thekrafter.github.io/kraftersrealm/season2-changelog.md

 - You can now craft invisible item frames!
 See [the crafting page](/kraftersrealm/crafting)
 - You can view your playtime with `/playtime`
 - There are cool-looking holograms at spawn with info, a leaderboard, and your playtime stats
+- Phantoms ignore players who have used a bed in the past 3 minecraft days
+- Phantoms spawned in for you will despawn when you sleep or die